Frequently Asked Questions

 The police are not legally required to use the FTC’s ID Theft Complaint Form as part of their report.
 Your police department may have another way to include all the details of your identity theft information in their police report.
 In these cases, the police report by itself may serve as an Identity Theft Report.

-Because the detailed Identity Theft Report is required for you to get many important protections, you may wish to use the Law Enforcement Cover Letter to explain to the police department how important it is for you to get a police report – as well as the legal protections that a detailed Identity Theft Report gives you.
+Because the detailed Identity Theft Report is required for you to receive many important protections, you may wish to use the Law Enforcement Cover Letter to explain to the police department how important it is for you to obtain a police report as well as the legal protections that a detailed Identity Theft Report gives you.

 How do I submit my Identity Theft Report to the credit reporting companies or to businesses where the thief used my information?